KarlMeierMattern/Full-Stack/JS-notes.md

 - The method `Object.freeze(obj)` allows you to freeze an object and prevent any changes being made to it.

 > [!TIP]
-> Helpful advice for doing things better or more easily.
-- An alternative to dot notation is the object destructuring syntax that allows you to unpack values from arrays and objects.
+> An alternative to dot notation is the object destructuring syntax that allows you to unpack values from arrays and objects.

 		const developerObj = {
 		  name: "Jessica Wilkins",